HappyValleyIO/koil/docs/docs/tutorials/cypress.md

 [![cypress authenticated test with expanded test](images/cypress-authenticated.png)](images/cypress-authenticated.png)

 This is much preferred to working through these flows as a user would.
-Doing so slows tests down and couples the underlying logic of authentication too closely to the UI for tests that don't really care what the auth UI looks like.
+We have tests that explicitly verify the authentication already, so any benefit to going through that process every time would be marginal.
+On the other hand, we'd be paying the cost with slower tests down and tighter coupling between the UI authentication flows and tests that don't really care what the auth UI looks like.

 ## Running the test suite in JUnit